 Center for Accessibility and Resource for Excellence

-The Center of Accommodations and Resource for Excellence (CARE) is a sub-department of the Academic Center for Excellence (ACE).
+The Center for Accessibility and Resource for Excellence (CARE) is a sub-department of the Academic Center for Excellence (ACE) at Concordia University Chicago.

-The mission of the Center of Accommodations and Resource for Excellence (CARE) is to provide accommodations and support for students with disabilities that will ensure their full engagement in campus life, both in the classroom and outside the classroom.
+The mission of the Center for Accessibility and Resource for Excellence (CARE) is to provide accommodations and support for students with disabilities that will ensure their full engagement in campus life, both in the classroom and outside the classroom.

 Concordia University Chicago recognizes and supports the standards set forth in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, and similar state laws (hereinafter “applicable law[s]"), which are designed to eliminate discrimination against qualified individuals with disabilities.
-Disabilities may include physical or mental impairments which substantially limit one or more of a person's major life activities, and which necessitates modifications to the facilities or services of the University.
+Disabilities may include physical or mental impairments that substantially limit one or more of a person's major life activities, and which necessitates modifications to the facilities or services of the University.